ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/simplequeue.md

 # SimpleQueue

+!!!
+Warning
+    As of 2020, SimpleQueue was deprecated.
+Please use our new updated and renamed tool, [dSQ](/clusters-at-yale/job-scheduling/dsq/#submit-job-arrays-with-dsq), instead.

 SimpleQueue is a tool written here to streamline submission of a large number of jobs using a task file.
 It has a number of advantages:

 * You can run more of your sequential jobs concurrently, since there is a limit on the number of individual qsubs you can run simultaneously.